iNZightVIT/Lite/README.md

 Recent Updates (Most to least recent):
 ----------------------------------------
+- [Missing to categorical] Made the "missing to categorical" function to be consistent with iNZightVIT
 - [Visualize] Fixed the problem of "when g2_level == 0, doesn't show plots"
 - [Visualize] Get rid of "none" option for the selectinput box of variable 1.
 Now when users go to "visualize" page, it directly shows the plot of the first column
 - [Visualize] The smallest pch size for dots plot is reset to be 0.1 (was 0.05)